 This time Agnes was hired by the family of Mr. Murray, of Horton Lodge, which was even farther away from home.
 The family was more affluent than the previous one.
 And the children were older.
 The children were very difficult, but better than the previous ones.
 The boys were sent to school, and the girls were homeschooled.

-You get a glimpse of what life was like.
+You get a glimpse of what life was like in that time period.
 In those days, many affluent people had children and left the child rearing to others, usually a governess.
 And many of these children were accustomed to having their own way and they sometimes developed a sense of entitlement.
 Agnes remained with them for a few years and you see Matilda (14 years) and Rosalie (16) growing up.
 Mrs. Murray instructed Agnes to use the title Mister and Master when addressing the children.

 When Rosalie got to the age when she was being wooed, she would string the men along and made them think that she cared for them.
 It was actually quite cruel and she had fun doing it.
 The only man who didn’t bend to her will was Mr. Weston, the vicar’s assistant.
 Agnes liked Mr. Weston and she thought he had an interest in her.
 Matilda and Rosalie would conspire so that Agnes wouldn’t run into Weston and they would tell tales about her.